-Change your authoritative nameservers (Full setup) · Cloudflare DNS docs
+Change your authoritative nameservers (Full setup)

 Remove your existing authoritative nameservers.

 Create new authoritative nameservers.
-If their names are not copied exactly, your DNS will not resolve correctly.
+If their names are not copied exactly , your DNS will not resolve correctly.
+For additional details, refer to provider-specific instructions .

-This is not an exhaustive list, but the following links may be helpful:

 Wait 24 hours while your registrar updates your nameservers.
 You will receive an email when your site is active on Cloudflare.